-The Union understands that compliance with this policy shall be strictly enforced and shall be a condition of continued employment.
-The Union also understands that any employee violating this policy shall be subject to appropriate disciplinary action which may include suspension or dismissal.
+The Union understands that compliance with this policy will be strictly enforced and will be a condition of continued employment.
+The Union also understands that any employee violating this policy will be subject to appropriate disciplinary action which may include suspension or dismissal.